ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 Modules with business classification include:
 - Type resolution in creation (--type-uu or --type-search-key)
 - `module types` command to list available types
-- `--detail` flag on get/list commands for type information
+- Type information is always included in get/list commands (no flag needed)

 ### 7. Header-Line Pattern